mr7ssam/nytimes/README.md

 ### Notes:

-1. Test report saved in report.json file.
+1. Test report will saved in report.json file.
 2. You can find all scripts and run them from android studio or VS Code in **melos.yaml** file.
+3. Run this before run any melos script `dart pub global activate melos` if  **melos** is note active.
-3. Run this before run report test script `dart pub global activate junitreport` if  **junitreport** is note active.
+4. Run this before run report test script `dart pub global activate junitreport` if  **junitreport** is note active.